Xxenon22/SPMH-Project/README.md

 # vino-veritas

-This template should help get you started developing with Vue 3 in Vite.
+Order at Vino Veritas with this web app powered by Vue and Tailwind.

 ## Recommended IDE Setup